nautobot/nautobot-app-design-builder/docs/admin/install.md

 ### Access Requirements

-Design Builder does not necessarily require any external system access.
-However, if design jobs will be loaded from a git repository, then the Nautobot instances will need access to the git repo.
+!!! warning "Developer Note - Remove Me!"
+    What external systems (if any) it needs access to in order to work.

 ## Install Guide

 !!! note
     Plugins can be installed manually or using Python's `pip`.
 See the [nautobot documentation](https://nautobot.readthedocs.io/en/latest/plugins/#install-the-package) for more details.
-The pip package name for this plugin is [`nautobot-design-builder`](https://pypi.org/project/nautobot/design-builder/).
+The pip package name for this plugin is [`nautobot-design-builder`](https://pypi.org/project/nautobot-design-builder/).

 The plugin is available as a Python package via PyPI and can be installed with `pip`: